webfox/silverstripe-domain-validation/readme.md

 Some APIs reject requests if the domain is invalid e.g user@examplecom, with this module you can check for existing DNS records to minimise these issues.

 ## Requirements
-Silverstripe 3, currently.
-SS4 upgrade -> PRs welcome :)
+Silverstripe 3, see the feature-ss4 branch for Silverstripe 4.

 ## Features
 + Plugs into Cloudflare DNS over HTTPS